How to Use the Slack API in Go

 }

-For interactive components like buttons or modals, you typically run a webhook listener.
-The library provides a slack.InteractionHandler to parse incoming JSON payloads from Slack.
+Interactive components like buttons or modals require a webhook listener.
+Slack sends a POST request to your server when a user clicks a button.
 You must verify the request signature to ensure it actually came from Slack.
+Then you parse the payload and respond.

 import (